-CBC Partners I, LLC and 5148 Spanish Heights LLC tried to get around violating the bankruptcy stay again by filing a motion seeking the appointment of a receiver over only SJC Ventures.
+CBC Partners I, LLC and 5148 Spanish Heights LLC tried to circumvent the bankruptcy stay again by filing a motion seeking the appointment of a receiver over only SJC Ventures (not the bankruptcy debtor SHAC).
 PA0414-605.
 That motion was based on portions of the Court's 4/6/2021 FFCL which are void (not voidable) as a matter of law.
 Id.